explorable-viz/CI_2023/README.md

-# CI_2023
+# Climate Informatics 2023: 'A locally time-invariant metric for climate model ensemble predictions of extreme risk'

-Code and data associated with the paper 'A locally time-invariant metric for climate model ensemble predictions of extreme risk.
+Code and data associated with the submission 'A locally time-invariant metric for climate model ensemble predictions of extreme risk'.

 ## 1. Data download